jlrickert/zet/docs/1090/README.md

 # MCP servers (mcp)

-Standardised way for AI to access things.
+Standardized way for AI to access things.

 For using remote mcp servers see [mcp-remote].